iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 mv *fasta-gb fasta-gb/
 mv *htm html/
 ```
 The .htm file gives you information about the alignment size, the blocks and other details.
 This file will be useful to construct the .cfg file for PF2 (see [.cfg file](https://github.com/iRuiz-Ruiz/Notebook/edit/main/Mitogenome_analysis.md#how-to-write-a-cfg-file) section).
 On the other hand, the .fasta-gb files need to be converted to .fasta file to concatenate in the next step.
-You could use this shape file (make sure to have it in the same folder as the .fasta-gb files).
+You could use the [fastagb2fasta.sh](https://github.com/iRuiz-Ruiz/Notebook/blob/main/fasta-gb2fasta.sh) make sure to have it in the same folder as the .fasta-gb files).
 ```ruby
 dos2unix fastagb2fasta.sh
 sh fasta.sh